windybasket/Docker/README.md

 run `vdb-config -i`

 ## Most Common Docker Commands

+We already know how to get a Docker Image and run it, but we can also:
+Copy files from the virtual machine to your local machine with 'Docker cp' Save/share a Docker Image on your online account with Docker push Scale up and SSH into a machine on the cloud or x11 forward the desktop (may be affected by lag).

 List Docker Images on your local machine (used for 'docker push,pull,run') `sudo docker image ls`